AllenInstitute/MouseDevVIS/README.md

 # MouseDevVIS
-Code base used for analyzing Developmental Mouse datasets
+Code base used for analyzing Developmental Mouse VIS datasets